Aaron E. Blair, Ph.D., M.P.H.

 Rockville, MD 20850

 Dr. Blair received a Ph.D. in genetics from North Carolina State University and an M.P.H. in epidemiology from the University of North Carolina.
-He joined the National Cancer Institute (NCI) as a staff fellow in 1976, and was appointed head of the Occupational Studies Section in 1978.
-When the group became a branch in the Division of Cancer Epidemiology and Genetics (DCEG) in 1996, Dr. Blair was appointed Chief.
-He has received NIH Director's Awards, the PHS Special Recognition Award, NIH Merit Award, DHHS Quality of Work Life Award, University of North Carolina H.A.
-Tyroler Distinguished Alumni Award, the John Goldsmith Award for Outstanding Contributions to Environmental Epidemiology from the International Society for Environmental Epidemiology, The Harriet Barr Distinguished Alumnus Award from the Public Health Alumnus Association of the University of North Carolina, the NIOSH Alice Hamilton Award, and the Epidemiology in Occupational Health (EPICOH) Award for Outstanding Contributions to Occupational Epidemiology.
-He has served on numerous review groups for IARC, the U.S. Environmental Protection Agency, and other agencies and organizations.
-Dr. Blair has authored more than 450 publications on occupational and environmental causes of cancer.
-He was named DCEG Scientist Emeritus in 2007.
+He joined the NCI as a staff fellow in 1976, and was appointed to head the Occupational Studies Section in 1978.
+He was appointed Chief of the group when it became a branch in 1996.
+At NIH, he received the NIH Director's Award, PHS Special Recognition Award, NIH Merit Award, the DHHS Quality of Work Life Award, and the NIH Director's Award for the Deepwater Horizon Gulf Oil Spill Study.
+Other awards include the University of North Carolina H.A.
+Tyroler Distinguished Alumni Award, John Goldsmith Award for Outstanding Contributions to Environmental Epidemiology from the International Society for Environmental Epidemiology, the Harriet Barr Distinguished Alumnus Award from the Public Health Alumnus Association of the University of North Carolina, NIOSH Alice Hamilton Award for Excellence in Occupational Safety and Health, Kansas Wesleyan University Alumni Achievement Award, EPICOH Award for Outstanding Contributions to Occupational Epidemiology, and APHA Epidemiology Section Wade Hampton Frost Annual Lectureship Award.
+He has served on numerous review groups for IARC, EPA, and other agencies, organizations, and institutions.

 Blair A, Ritz B, Wesseling C, Freeman LB.
 Pesticides and human health.
 Occup Environ Med.
 2015;72(2):81-2.